dessalines/flowchat/README.md

 - Search bar, search for discussions
 - Publish markdown-edit as library, [example](http://blog.angular-university.io/how-to-create-an-angular-2-library-and-how-to-consume-it-jspm-vs-webpack/).
 - Links, or left bar with discussions?
 Are you making a reddit alternative, or a slack alternative?
 Team-based discussions, or thread based?
+- Comment sort broadcasting for peoples votes?
+Seems excessive, but could be very useful for sorting.
+  - This is done, except for the resorting on the front end based on avgRank.
+  - Also avoids having to reload the page.
+  - Would require resorting(and repulling) all the parents of that comment, just like editing.
+  - Top level ones would require a full resort... seems excessive.

 # Finished
 - Top level replying